Pranshu321/Astrum/README.md

 We have a built Disaster Risk Management System for better management and collaboration during a natural or man-made disaster .Our web helps in prediction of upcoming natural threats using Nasa API, along with that we have integrated NGos , Police and local helpers on our platform for faster evacuation and relief work.

-Astrum provides the authorities a personalized dashboard with the track of the recent evacuations and Emergency requests everything in a dashboard works in a synchronous mannner.
-We also provide them the recent stats of the current disaster ongoing Injured , Deaths , Evacuated.
-As in the disaster finding the hospots is difficult so , we also help authorities to identify the hotspots and type of help needed there with accurate postion on google map , so that help can be provided them as soon as possible.
+  - Astrum provides the authorities a personalized dashboard with the track of the recent evacuations and Emergency requests everything which updates synchronously.
+  - We update the recent stats no. of Injured , Deaths , Evacuated in the current disaster.
+  - Finding the hospots is difficult so , we also help authorities to identify the hotspots and type of help needed there for faster rescue /operation.
+  - We allow user location sharing (currently under development) to track people to rescue or in need of any kind of emergency help.
+  - Using Nasa API we can track the upcoming volcanoes /tropical storms. (we expand this feature to other natural calamities)
+  - We can donate to the needy securely through our app.

 <p align="right">(<a href="#top">back to top</a>)</p>